 Dress Panel

-A red dress panel (DP-2410BC) is supplied and is required for Canadian installations.
+A dress panel (DP-2410B) is available as an option.
 The dress panel restricts access to the system wiring while allowing access to the membrane switch panel.
-Refer to Figure 1-1, "DP-2410BC," on page 9.
+Refer to Figure 1-1, "DP-2410B," on page 9.

 Battery Box